graphitemaster/neothyne/docs/STYLE.md

     ...
     #endif

-The use of #pragma once is forbidden.
+## Forward Declarations

+Declaration of a class, function or template without an associated defintion.

+### Pros
+* Save on compile time, as `#include` forces the compiler to open more files and process more text.
+* Saves on unnecessary recompilation, for `#include` can force code to be recompiled more often, due to unrelated changes in a header file.

+### Cons
+* Hides dependencies
+* Difficult to determine if a forward declaration or full `#include` is needed
+* Can be verbose

+### Decision
-A header file should forward declare any class types it may use and try to include the least amount of external references as possible.
+Faster compilation is preferred, therefor: forward declare as much as possible and include the least amount of headers as possible.

-Every header file should, with just a rename of the file extension, compile as is without warning or error.

-Header files shouldn't contain inline functions unless they're trivial in nature and can be expressed in *five-or-fewer* lines.
+## Inline Functions
+Declare functions in a way that allows the compiler to expand them inline rather than calling them through a usual function call.

+### Pros
+* Can generate more efficient object code

+### Cons
+* Misuse can make programs slower
+* Makes larger final binaries

+### Decision
+Make use of `inline` when the functions are trivial in nature.
+Beware of object constructors and destructors which tend to be large.

+### Templates
 Templated classes and class functions should favor the *implement-after-define* approach opposed to inline style.
 An example is provided below.